Year-Round Schooling: How it Affects Students

 So what impact does this non-traditional school schedule have on the people it most affects – the students?

-Overall, year-round schooling seems to show a slight advantage academically to students enrolled, but the numbers of students are not high enough to really get a good read on it at this point.
-What does seem clear, however, is that at-risk students do fare better without a long summer break, and other students are not harmed by the year-round schedule.
+Overall, year-round schooling seems to show a slight advantage academically to students enrolled, but the numbers of students are not high enough to get a good read on it at this point.
+What does seem clear, however, is that at-risk students do fare better without a long summer break, and the year-round schedule does not harm other students.

 Next, I will look at the way year-round schooling impacts the teaching profession.